Enquil/Project-1/README.md

 * The page will automatically refresh and you should see a green field with a link you your new page.

+## Site Expansion Ideas and Future Improvements

+* Javascript gallery will be implemented with the rest of the images and a search/sort function.
+* Not a site expansion per say, but webshop will be added.
+* Form is getting connected to a mail in order to recieve consultation bookings smoothly.
+* Some JavaScript animation will be implemented.
+* Images on the right side "margin".
+* Some system to handle data from competitions etc. that the studio holds, in the end, some form of API like system might be needed/warranted.

+## Known Issues

+* "Wrong" Aria-label on social media/homebutton icons, will be fixed as soon as i know why theyre actually considered wrong, letting them stay now because i will get an error either way.
+* I noticed a small gap on the right side of the nav on some screen sizes, not sure what the problem actually is, i tried removing the margin and change position but it didnt actually do anything useful so will investigate further.
+* Overall score could be better on the lighthouse test, images are not rendered properly so that will be fixed.